The 13-Storey Treehouse: Plot

 Andy wakes up one morning, and on his way to getting breakfast, he meets Terry, painting a white cat yellow to turn it into a canary, or a "catnary".
 After being dropped from the treehouse, the cat grows wings and flies away.
 Andy and Terry are then greeted by their animal-loving friend Jill, who wants to find her pet cat, Silky.
 It turns out that the cat Terry painted was that exact cat.
 Andy and Terry try to remain innocent when Jill questions them.
-Right after Jill leaves, Andy and Terry receive a call via a 3D video phone by their publisher, Mr. Big Nose, who is upset that the duo is behind schedule.
+Right after Jill leaves, Andy and Terry receive a call via a 3D video phone by their publisher, Mr Big Nose, who is upset that the duo is behind schedule.

 They soon try to come up with ideas for a book, but Terry only has a few self-portraits of his finger.
 Since they're Terry's only pictures in his folder, he and Andy end up in an argument which starts a drawing competition.
-Once they compete for the best banana drawing, Andy gets upset and gets in a fight with Terry, armed with the Giant Banana Terry grew in the intro.
+Once they compete for the best banana drawing, Andy gets upset and gets in a fight with Terry, armed with the giant banana Terry grew in the introduction.
 Terry ends up knocking Andy out and pours a bucket of water to save him.
 They come back to ideas for their book, and it turns out that Andy has four pages that read "Once upon a time".
 But before anyone can say more, Terry gets distracted by television as his favorite show, Barky the Barking Dog, is airing.
 Andy is not amused at all and throws the TV out.

 Right afterwards, the duo are greeted by Bill the Postman, who is giving them sea-monkeys that Terry ordered.
 Andy is very unhappy with this.
 Terry goes down to the Secret Underground Laboratory to hatch the sea monkeys.
 After Andy waits for a long time for him to come back, he goes down to the Secret Laboratory.
 Andy gets even more bored and angry while Terry finishes hatching a sea-monkey.
 He then starts feeding it, but it grows into a mermaid named Mermaidia whom the duo put in a bathtub.
 She and Terry grow attached, leaving Andy alone.
 He overhears the love conversation from the bath door, which ends in Terry kissing Mermaidia.
 Once Terry runs off, Andy enters the bathroom and finds out that Mermaidia was a sea monster in disguise.
 Andy records her singing a song about how disgusting she is.
 He runs down the stairs to find Terry, who is eating marshmallows.
 After being shown the proof that Mermaidia is a monster, Terry sides with Andy, and questions on what to do.
 They end up going to the underground laboratory so they can shrink her down with the banana enlarger.